-Thorough staff induction and well-established appraisal systems ensure that all adults working in the setting are fully informed and prepared to work with children.
-The premises are well staffed and people who are not cleared are never left alone with children.
+Robust recruitment and vetting procedures are in place to ensure that all adults are suitable to work with children.
 Staff demonstrate good understanding of their responsibilities with regard to safeguarding children and describe clearly how to take appropriate action to report any concerns they have.
-A policy is in place which outlines actions taken in the event of an allegation being made about a staff member; however, the procedure does not contain clear information about contacting the local authority designated officer.
-Safety is carefully considered in this setting and detailed risk assessments indoors, outside and on outings, ensure hazards are identified and minimised.
-Consequently, children are cared for in a safe, secure environment
+A policy is in place which outlines actions taken in the event of an allegation being made about a staff member.
+Safety is carefully considered in this setting and detailed risk assessments indoors, outside and on outings ensure hazards are identified and minimised.
+Consequently, children are cared for in a safe, secure environment.

+The leader and manager of this setting is well qualified and experienced with clear vision and drive to provide a good quality service to children and their families.
 Staff are knowledgeable and enthusiastic, working together effectively to promote children's welfare, learning and development.
 The environment and resources are organised effectively to offer stimulating play and learning opportunities indoors and outside.
-All required policies and procedures are in place and regularly reviewed to ensure they are effective, and staff demonstrate good understanding of these documents.
+All required policies and procedures are in place and regularly reviewed to ensure they are effective and staff demonstrate good understanding of these documents.
 Parents feedback their satisfaction and positive comments about the ways they are informed and included in their child's learning and development journey.
 This means the pre-school successfully makes all children and their families feel individual and valued.
-The setting has established positive partnerships with others involved in the children's lives, for example, schools and other agencies.
+The setting has established positive partnership with others involved in the children's lives, for example, schools and other agencies.
 Effective systems are in place to support children with special educational needs and/or disabilities and to ensure children with English as an additional language are fully included in all aspects of the setting.
 This supports children's overall development and progress and ensures that all children are enabled to fully participate and benefit from their time at the pre-school.

-This is the first inspection since moving to the new premises.
-The committee, manager and staff have embedded their vision and worked hard to establish this playgroup in their new environment.
-They have used a variety of monitoring and evaluation systems to recognise strengths, identify weaknesses and plan for ongoing improvement, for example, further developing the outside area to promote children's independence and learning.
+This is the first inspection since registration.
+The manager and staff have embedded their vision and worked hard to establish this setting.
+They have used a variety of monitoring and evaluation systems to recognise strengths, identify weaknesses and are beginning to use the information gathered to plan and drive improvements.